Double Buggle (Kyle Mooney, Beck Bennett, Anna Bezahler, Isabella Escalante)

 We are not liable for what you print on your own printer.

-This is more of an X, though, because I believe the Ghostbusters just have one symbol.
+This is more of an X, though, because I believe the Ghostbusters just had one slash.

 Yeah, yeah.